mikefromd/Vizzie_Introduction/README.md

 - char is a data type using whole numbers in the range from 0 to 255 (8bit, 1 Byte)
 - 320 x 240 is the number of pixels horizontally x vertically being used.

 The attached basic patch contains a colour random generator and a black and white pixel controller that allow you to explore Jitter.
 You can change each element of the matrix by addressing it with its index, (0,0) is the first element on the left of the first line.
 You need to *bang* the patch for changes to become effective.
-The patch is also available as Compressed Copy below.
+It is important to  The patch is also available as Compressed Copy below.

 ![Two basic patches with Jitter](media/2024-03-19_13-02-21.png)